Golden Still: Warriors sweep Cavs for second straight title

 Warriors: Curry made a 3-pointer in his record 90th consecutive postseason game and extended his mark for 3s in road playoff games to 44. .
 Became the ninth team to sweep the finals. ...
 Won a road game in 19 straight playoff series, tying the Heat's NBA record.

-Cavaliers: Appeared in its 26th NBA Finals game, moving past Atlanta/St. Louis into 10th place all-time. ...
+Cavaliers: James scored 748 points in the playoffs, the second most in a postseason behind Jordan, who scored 759 in 1992.
+Appeared in their 26th NBA Finals game, moving past Atlanta/St. Louis into 10th place all-time. ...
 James averaged 34 points in his 13th postseason, his second-highest total.

 More AP NBA: https://apnews.com/tag/NBAbasketball